oauth-io/oauth-phonegap/README.md

 		phonegap local plugin add https://github.com/oauth-io/oauth-phonegap

 3. Replace the generated example _index.html_ with the one included in the example folder, and copy jquery.
 A valid key is provided, but you can do your own app on [OAuth.io](https://oauth.io/).
-Also, please check that your _config.xml_ file contains `<access origin="*" />` or accept oauth.io & graph.facebook.com.
+Also, please check that your _config.xml_ file contains `<access origin="*" />` or accept oauth.io and the provider's domain (e.g. graph.facebook.com).

 4. Plug your phone & run it ! (or add --emulate)